 How does this medication work?
 What will it do for me?

 Ticagrelor belongs to the group of medications called platelet aggregation inhibitors or antiplatelet agents.
-It is usually used along with acetylsalicylic acid (ASA) after a heart attack or if you have angina (chest pain) to help prevent a stroke, another heart attack, or dying from heart disease.
-It works by stopping the clumping of platelets in the blood.
+It is usually used along with acetylsalicylic acid (ASA) to help prevent a stroke, heart attack, or dying from heart disease.
+It is used for people who have had a heart attack or angina.
+It is also used for people who have heart disease and type 2 diabetes and who have had a procedure to open narrowed or blocked heart vessels.
+Ticagrelor works by stopping the clumping of platelets in the blood.
 Platelets are small fragments in blood that clump together to stop bleeding when there is damage to a blood vessel.
 Clots can also develop inside a damaged blood vessel and cause a stroke or heart attack.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.